payu-intrepos/payu-mcp-server/README.md

 ## Overview

 PayU MCP Server provides specialized integration that enables AI tools to securely access PayU payment APIs through the Model Context Protocol (MCP).
-This integration allows AI assistants to create payment links, retrieve transaction details, and access invoice information directly, making your payment workflows smarter and more efficient.
+This integration allows AI assistants to create payment links, retrieve transaction details, access invoice information, manage refunds, and analyze settlement data directly, making your payment workflows smarter and more efficient.

 ## What is the Model Context Protocol (MCP)?